snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 +----------------+-----------------+------+
 {% endhighlight %}

-Here Spark inferred the schema using [reflection](inferring-the-schema-using-reflection) where the case class defines the schema of the table.
+Here Spark inferred the schema using [reflection] [inferring-the-schema-using-reflection] where the case class defines the schema of the table.
 With the data in a DataFrame, we can now use very terse declarative code to analyse the data further, for example here we look at the longest funnel journeys:

 {% highlight scala %}
 scala> val toLength = udf((t: String) => t.length: Int)